MinWooPark-dotcom/MinWooPark-dotcom/README.md

 <h1 align="center">Hi 👋, I'm Park Minwoo </h1>
-<h3 align="center">I'm a back-end developer who loves the moment when I turn a question mark into an exclamation mark.</h3>
+<h3 align="left">I'm a back-end developer who loves the moment when I turn a question mark into an exclamation mark.</h3>

 - 👨‍💻 All of my projects are available at [my-projects repository](https://github.com/MinWooPark-dotcom/my-projects)